Top Iranian Handicrafts You Should Know

-Another type of Iran handicrafts known as Firoozeh Koobi is created by selecting embedding and polishing tiny bits of turquoise stone (Firoozeh) in a mosaic pattern on the surface of plates, decorations, and ornamental items with bases made of copper, brass, silver, or bronze.
+Another type of Iran handicraft known as Firoozeh Koobi is created by selecting embedding and polishing tiny bits of turquoise stone (Firoozeh) in a mosaic pattern on the surface of plates, decorations, and ornamental items with bases made of copper, brass, and silver, or bronze.

 Due to its distinctive color, turquoise has been treasured as a gemstone and decorative stone for thousands of years.
 The history of the Firoozeh Koobi is quite recent, dating back only around 70 years.
 Isfahan is where these sorts of handicrafts are made.

 Enameled glass is decorated with various glass items and containers using the skills of color and painting.

 Various museums in Iran and throughout the world house numerous, diverse examples of the enamel work on glass that has long been a favorite among various cultures.
 Sometimes the glass will have patterns or perhaps just a few colorful lines painted in enamel.